Fast and accurate Gaia-unWISE quasar mock catalogs from LPT and Eulerian bias: Mock generation workflow

 The `reference'\footnote{Throughout this work, we refer to the fiducial QSO catalog built by applying HOD onto N-body simulations and that we use to calibrate the bias model as `reference QSO catalog'.} QSO catalog used in this work to calibrate our bias model is built upon the publicly-available halo catalog from the \texttt{AbacusSummit} suite of simulations \citep{Maksimova2021}, based on the \texttt{Abacus} code \citep{Garrison2019, Garrison2021}.
 The suite comprises over $150$ simulations run with 97 different variations of cosmological parameters around the ``base'' Planck cosmology \citep{Planck2018}, performed with $6912^3$ particles in a $(2~\, h^{-1}\, {\rm Gpc})^3$ volume, corresponding to a mass resolution of $\sim 2.1\times 10^9 \, h^{-1} \, {\rm M}_\odot $.

 In particular, we adopt a halo occupation distribution (HOD) approach, relying on the model by \cite{Zheng2007}, with five free parameters.
 The values for the free parameters are drawn from the publicly-available compilation by \cite{Yuan2024}.
 In particular, we use the \texttt{AbacusHOD} package \citep{Yuan2022} to apply the HOD to the Abacus snapshots, consistently with the procedure from \cite{Yuan2024}.
 This choice is motivated by the need of having a state-of-the-art simulation fitting the DESI QSO clustering to be able to calibrate our bias model onto.
 However, in principle the mock catalogs constructed in this way will reproduce the DESI QSO population, not the Quaia one.
 Therefore, in a second stage, as will be described later on in the paper, the bias model is fine-tuned to actually reproduce the summary statistics measured from the Quaia catalog.
+We notice that another possible approach would consist in fitting a HOD model directly to Quaia data.
+While this is principle feasible, it involves dealing with the complex observational systematics.
+This is not trivial as the systematics are intrinsically related to the lightcone geometry.
+A robust way to proceed would imply constructing a halo field on the lightcone and forward-model the observational systematics in the HOD fitting procedure, making it very expensive.
+As we will show in \S\ref{sec:systematics}, two-point clustering results are robust against these systematics, so one could in principle bypass the latter step.
+However, the impact of systematics is expected to become more important in 3D clustering analysis.
+For these reasons, this alternative methodology will be investigated in a future paper (Shiferaw et al., in prep.).
+Here, we prefer here to first fit the bias to the high-fidelity Abacus HOD catalogs to break as much as possible the parameters degeneracies, and then fine tune the parameters to reproduce the Quaia clustering.